-Each file must be presented in exact duplicate (original of each document with their photocopies, as listed on the website).
+On this occasion, we would like to remind all visa applicants that each file must be presented in exact duplicate (original of each document with their photocopies, as listed on the website).

 The Consulate will, in no circumstance, make any photocopies and files can no longer be completed at a later stage.

 All the files presented will be carefully examined by the Visa Department.
-However, we wish to emphasize the fact that if you do not produce all the requested documents (originals with their photocopies), the visa might be denied.
+However, we wish to emphasize the fact that if you do not produce all the requested documents (originals with their photocopies), the visa will be denied.